wp-plugins/wp-instagram-bank/readme.txt

 * Cache where possible - filters are provided to adjust cache timings
 * Require little setup - avoid oAuth for example

+IMPORTANT: If you think you found a bug in the WP Instagram Bank or have any problem or question concerning WP Instagram Bank, do not hesitate to contact us at support@tech-banker.com.

 == Installation ==

 ### Minimum requirements.